 The cost of soliciting proxies, including expenses in connection with preparing and mailing this Proxy Statement, will be borne by the Company.
-The Company may engage a paid proxy solicitor to assist in the solicitation.
-Copies of solicitation materials will be furnished to brokerage houses, nominees, fiduciaries and custodians to forward to beneficial owners of Common Stock held in their names.
-In addition, the Company will reimburse brokerage firms and other persons representing beneficial owners of stock for their reasonable expenses in forwarding solicitation materials to such beneficial owners.
-In addition to the original solicitation of proxies by mail, the Company's directors, officers and other employees may, without additional compensation, solicit proxies by telephone, facsimile, electronic communication and personal interviews.
+The Company has engaged MacKenzie Partners to assist in the solicitation at a cost of \$4,000 plus expenses.
+Copies of solicitation materials will be furnished to brokerage houses, nominees, fiduciaries and custodians to forward to beneficial owners of the Company's Common Stock, \$.01 par value per share (the "Common Stock"), held in their names.
+In addition to the solicitation of proxies by mail, the Company's directors, officers and other employees may, without additional compensation, solicit proxies by telephone, facsimile, electronic communication and personal interviews.